jsoloo47/jsoloo47/README.md

 <br/>

-<p align="center">A creative and detail-oriented, software engineer with a deep interest in narrow applications of AI.</p>
+<p align="center">A creative and detail-oriented, full-stack software engineer with a deep interest in narrow applications of AI.</p>

 ### <div align="center">Check out <a href="https://juansolano.netlify.app/" target="_blank">my portfolio site</a> for more information!</div>